temporalio/documentation/docs/glossary.md

 <span style={{ backgroundColor: 'rgb(255, 255, 102)', fontWeight: 'bold' }}>When MRN goes live update this link from cloud to cloud/multi-region</span>
 #### [Multi-region Namespace](/cloud)<!--/multi-region)-->

-A Multi-region Namespace (MRN) is a [Temporal Cloud](#temporal-cloud) Namespace that is configured to work across an active [region](/cloud/service-availability#regions) and a standby region located within the same continent.
+A Multi-region Namespace (MRN) is a [Temporal Cloud](#temporal-cloud) Namespace that is configured to work across an active [region](/cloud/service-availability#regions) and a standby region.
-Each Region corresponds to a dedicated Temporal Cloud Service.
+Each region corresponds to a dedicated Temporal Cloud Service.
 Temporal Cloud automatically replicates Workflow Executions and metadata from the active to the standby region.
-MRNs are designed to respond to service issues like network congestion.
+MRNs are designed to respond to service issues that may arise.
-In the event that the primary Service's performance is compromised, a [Failover](#failover) transfers control from the active to the standby Service.
+In the event that the Namespace's performance is compromised, a [Failover](#failover) transfers control from the active to the standby region.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_